 Oh, these brownies are just amazing!
 If you make them, you may never go back to a traditional brownie.
 They are dense and rich, and not overly sweet.
 A small piece is all one needs to be perfectly satisfied.
 Get the recipe at the bottom of this post.

 Kelly’s version is gluten free, grain free, dairy free, soy free, nut free, and refined sugar free.
 When she made them via Skype for our support group meeting last fall, she said that her family often eats them for breakfast.
 She considers them very healthy and I can see why.
 She has several variations of flourless brownies on her blog, including this new one that is also egg free, grain free, vegan, and more.
 I love it when folks create amazing recipes that address multiple allergies and keep others from feeling deprived!
 You can read my review of some of Kelly’s other recipes here and check out/order her cookbooks here if you like.

-There’s also a new post up on my Out and About page: a trip report on our holiday vacation in Key West, which includes reviews of accommodations, restaurants, and attractions.
+In other news, I’ve shared my trip report on our holiday vacation in Key West, which includes reviews of accommodations, restaurants, and attractions.
 It’s a little long (I heard that!), but it has lots of photos and is a quick read.
 Grab a refreshing drink (you can even make a pina colada to get you in the right frame of mind if you like), put your feet up, and let yourself be taken to the warm, sometimes crazy, and relaxing times that equal Key West.
-Check it all out here.

 - 1 cup sunbutter